Jiayi Pan

 Misc

-• I try to keep notes on what I consume and learn from.
+• I recently started to track what I consume and learn from.
 You can find them here.

 • I try to develop some habits.
 Currently, I am learning guitar and music theory.